-Although we love to celebrate a year-long list of festivals in Pakistan, the one that Pakistanis don’t mess with is 14th August.
-And why should they?
-It’s their independence day!
-Come August, and an air of festivity engulfs you and if you live in Pakistan you can probably smell it in the air-Independence Day is near.
+We love celebrating year-long festivals in Pakistan but one of them that stands out is 14th August.
+It’s our independence day!
+With 14th August around the corner the air of festivity engulfs us and if you live in Pakistan you can probably smell the Independence Day spirit.

-However, if for some odd reason you can’t, could be that you have a cold!
-We are here to tell you of the familiar sights that suddenly start to pop up around the country as 14th August draws nearer.
+We are here to tell you of familiar sights that suddenly start to pop up around the country as 14th August draws nearer.

 1 .
 Lawn Ke Kapray

 Clothing companies are the first to declare their love for azadi in August.
-Flags and the moon and the star and the green and white are all integral parts of these clothing lines-for obvious reasons.
+Flags, the crescent, the star, the green and white are all integral parts of these clothing lines-for obvious reasons.

 2 .
 Pak Sar Zameen – Good morning Azadi!

-If you have young ones at home, 14th.
-August might be a public holiday for the nation, but look forward to an early morning start at school, all dressed in green and white with the ceremonial national anthem and flag hoisting ceremony, and maybe some breakfast goodies to go!
+If you have young ones at home, 14th August might be a public holiday for the nation, but you would look forward to an early morning start at school, all dressed in green and white with the ceremonial national anthem and flag hoisting ceremony, and who knows?
+Perhaps, some breakfast goodies to go!

 3 .
 Azadi Walay Cupcakes

-It’s not just the kapray walas, the local bakeries do their share of jumping on to the azadi bandwagon-because you won’t ever get a chance to eat green and white cupcakes at any other time of year.
+It’s not just the kapray walas, the local bakeries do their share of jumping on azadi bandwagon – because you won’t ever get a chance to eat green and white cupcakes during any other time of year.
 And it doesn’t end at cupcakes; azadi comes in full-sized cakes and cookies and even brownies which are not so brown when you generously lay on the azadi spread.

 4 .
 Dil Dil Pakistan